bigpicture-kr/default-scraper/README.md

 ## Future works

-- Will support scrapping from more platform services.
+- Will support scraping from more platform services.